The Policewoman badge was used from 1930-1974. The last member to wear it was Barbara Harrison who retired in 2003 as

-Officer Connie Van Putten had been a member of the SDPD since 1966 when, in 1974 she was sent to the field for "training."
-As depicted on the right, her uniform was different but her duties were the same as her male counterparts.
-The last barrier to gender inequality would soon fall and women cops would soon have badges that read "Police Officer" and they would be attired the same as their male counterparts.
+Officer Connie Borchers Van Putten had been a member of the SDPD since 1966 when, in 1974, she was sent to the field for "training."
+Her uniform was different but her duties were the same as her male counterparts.
+The last barrier to gender inequality would soon fall and female cops would soon have badges that read "Police Officer" and they would be attired the same as their male counterparts.

 Old City Hall at 4th and G Street to replicate the

 Officer Ethel Gilmore wore a Policewoman's badge and uniform in 1953 however her duties were

 Rulette Armstead became SDPD's highest ranking black female when she was promoted to

 Barbara Harrison became SDPD's highest ranking female when she was promoted to Assistant Chief in 1998 and Executive Assistant

 1910: Matron Rose Longacre was hired as SDPD's first female employee.
 It would be two more years before another woman, Ida Griffin, was hired.
 1912: The rank of Matron was split between "Inside and Outside Matrons."
 Inside Matrons did police work commonly associated with the title.
 Outside Matrons had duties more commonly associated with a Detective or Policewoman.
 To reward the value Ms. Longacre brought to the department, in March she was voted a 50% pay raise.
 1914: Scandle erupted after an Outside Matron entered a bar and made an arrest.
 At the time it was illegal for a woman to be in a bar.
 The ensuing outrage almost cost Chief Keno Wilson his job.

 1919: With a new Chief at the helm, the handful of SDPD's Policewomen and Outside Matrons were summarily fired.